nikigre/CheckUMCNapi/README.md

     "Error": ""
 }
 ```
-This example will check sent EMŠO and return validation of it.
+This example will check sent UMCN and return validation of it.

 ## What each JSON parameter means
-* EMSO – EMŠO you have sent to API.
-(If you sent 12. numbers it will return 13. numbers long EMŠO with checksum
+* EMSO – UMCN you have sent to API.
+(If you sent 12. numbers it will return 13. numbers long UMCN with checksum)
 * Valid – If date and checksum are correct True, else False.
 * PartsOfEMSO
   - DD – Day of birth